ggebbie/OPT2k.mat/README.md

 * Dependencies

-OPT2k requires the TMI package.
+OPT2k requires the TMI package v.0.8.2 or greater.
 You can clone it manually with `git clone https://github.com/ggebbie/TMI` or follow the MATLAB scripts.
 The latest main branch may be required for consistency.